Updated: August 26th, 2019

 “Use subflows as a type of "black box" process part, when the inner workings of the part are not necessary for understanding or maintaining the main flow.
 Take time to weigh the benefits of reuse and encapsulation against the drawbacks of complex execution.”

-Create logical loops
+Create logical loops in the workflow design

 A loop as defined by Workflow Patterns is: